kelvinRosa/utrello-doc/README.md

 ## ✅ Done!

-The main integration window will open (`Trello > UTrello Integration > Boards`), and you’ll be able to manage your Trello boards directly inside Unity.
+The main integration window will open (`Tools > UTrello Integration > Boards`), and you’ll be able to manage your Trello boards directly inside Unity.

 ---